Kilt, Black Watch tartan

 Plain day wear leather sporran.

 A traditional kilt has no pockets.
-The “authorized” pocket for a traditional kilt is a purse to hang on your front and is called a sporran.
+The “authorized” pocket for a traditional kilt is a purse to hang on your front.
+It is called a sporran.

 There are three types of sporrans, dress sporrans, semi-dress sporrans, and day wear sporrans.
-For casual wear only the day wear sporran is a possibility.
+For casual wear the day wear sporran is the right one.
 Sometimes it is called a leather day sporran.

 With or without tassels?